KimikaTeorikoa/python-notes-tccm/contents/packaging.md

 # Create an instance of a class from the module2 module
 my_package.class2()
 ```

-## Packaging with setuptools
 If your package depends on other Python packages, you can specify these
 dependencies in the `setup.py` file.
-This will ensure that the required
+This will ensure that you have everything
-dependencies are installed when your package is installed.
-To specify a dependency, you can use the `install_requires` keyword in the
+you need for your code to run.
+To specify a dependency, you can use the
-`setup.py` file.
-For example, the following `setup.py` file would specify a
+`install_requires` keyword in the `setup.py` file.
+For example, the following
-dependency on the numpy package:
+`setup.py` file would specify a dependency on the numpy package:
 ```python
 from setuptools import setup